-- Introduce principles for disease and pest control in organic agriculture. - Present plant protection products allowed for use in organic agriculture, their mode of action and novel products for pest control. - Illustrate biological control strategies and rearing of beneficial insects. - Address the "Key pests" lifecycle of Mediterranean crops and relevant control strategies. - Describe novel techniques that can be used to assess and study disease spread and transmission and control of the most important pests in Euro-Mediterranean countries
+- Introduce principles for disease and pest control in organic agriculture; - Present plant protection products allowed for use in organic agriculture, their mode of action and novel products for pest control; - Illustrate biological control strategies and rearing of beneficial insects; - Address the "Key pests" lifecycle of Mediterranean crops and relevant control strategies; - Describe novel techniques that can be used to assess and study disease spread and transmission and control of the most important pests in Euro-Mediterranean countries.

-- ✓ Approach pest and disease control in organic farming. - ✓ Select and apply products for pest and disease control.

-- ✓ Increase the presence of beneficial insects at the farm level. - ✓ Design control strategies in accordance with EU regulations on organic farming.
+- ✓ Approach pest and disease control in organic farming; - ✓ Select and apply products for pest and disease control; - ✓ Increase the presence of beneficial insects at the farm level; - ✓ Design control strategies in accordance with EU regulations on organic farming.

-UNIT VI - SUSTAINABLE FARM MANAGEMENT
+UNIT VI - SUSTAINABLE FARM MANAGEMENT AND AGRIBUSINESS

 The organic farm is viewed as part of the agroecosystem and placed on the broader agrifood system, describing methods for performance analysis as tools to drive farmers towards competitiveness and business while respecting the environmental, economic and social contexts.
 The unit will introduce the sustainable farm management as a decision-making process concerning allocating scarce resources for agricultural production and in line with multiple management goals.
 A sustainable farm must be managed holistically as an integrated system.
 Topics are addressed by exploring theoretical models, monitoring methodologies and real-life cases and developing strategies and possible future scenarios for sustainability improvement.
-As for the practical activities, students will learn how to analyse, assess and compare the sustainability performance of organic and nonorganic enterprises.
+As for the practical activities, students will learn how to analyse, assess and compare the sustainability performance of organic and non-organic enterprises.

-- ❖ Introduce principles of farm economics with an agri-environmental perspective, particularly farm management, accounting and budgeting, economic analysis, business planning; - Assess environmental, economic and social sustainability of an eco-friendly enterprise according to analytical methods and schemes for calculation and analysis; - Provide tools to organize and manage an enterprise along the sustainable supply chain.
+- Introduce principles of farm economics with an agri-environmental perspective, particularly farm management, accounting and budgeting, economic analysis, business planning; - Assess environmental, economic and social sustainability of an eco-friendly enterprise according to analytical methods and schemes for calculation and analysis; - Provide tools to organize and manage an enterprise along the sustainable supply chain.

-- ✓ Select and apply indicators for the assessment of environmental, economic and social sustainability; - ✓ Decide the management of organic enterprises according to the principles of sustainability; - ✓ Apply decision-making process to competitiveness and profitability improvement of organic enterprises within the sustainable supply chain; - ✓ Develop business planning to achieve a sustainable farm goal.
+- Select and apply indicators for the assessment of environmental, economic and social sustainability; - ✓ Make decisions for managing organic businesses in alignment with sustainability principles; - Employ decision-making processes to enhance the competitiveness and profitability of organic enterprises operating within sustainable supply chains; - Create business plans aimed at realizing sustainable farming objectives.

-UNIT VII - ORGANIC FOOD VALUE/SUPPLY CHAINS AND MARKETING
+UNIT VII - ORGANIC FOOD VALUE/SUPPLY CHAINS AND MARKETING STATEGIES